z390development/z390/doc/Options/z390_options.md

 * L - Linker
 * E - Execution

+!!!
+Note "Use of parameters with parentheses in *nix shells"
+    Unix shells like sh and bash interpret parentheses if not quoted.
+For this reason, if you need to specify a z390 parameter that contains parenthisis, then that parameter should be quoted.
+For example, the SYSMAC parameter is quoted as it uses parenthesis, whereas the ALIGN parameter is not.

+        "SYSMAC(foldername)" ALIGN

 Option | Scope | Default | Description
 -------|-------|---------|--------------
 @filename	| MALE	| Options in Z390.OPT file if found. |	Retrieve additional options from free form text file with default suffix OPT.
 Options can be specified delimited by spaces on as many lines as requires.
 All characters on a line following * are ignored as comments.
 The @file option can be nested.
 The default path is the program path.
 If a file named Z390.OPT exists in the z390 install directory, these options will be applied first as default options.